Charlestown, Cornwall: Culture

 Charlestown harbour has been used as a filming location for both film and television dramas.
 On 25 September 2008 Tim Burton filmed part of his Alice in Wonderland film here.
 Filming took place on 1 February 2011 for much of The Curse of the Black Spot, an episode of the Doctor Who television series.
 It was filmed at night on the sailing ship Phoenix of Dell Quay while it was moored in the harbour.

 In spring 2012, the harbour was a filming location for the fantasy adventure movie The Adventurer: The Curse of the Midas Box.
 It was also used extensively in the war drama The Eagle Has Landed.

 The harbour has also been used in the filming of recent series of Poldark.

 In 2018 Mark Jenkin based much of the shooting for his film Bait there.

 Sport

+Cornish wrestling

+Cornish wrestling tournaments were held in Charlestown throughout the 1800s and 1900s.

+Rowing

 Charlestown Rowing Club is based in the village.

 Education

 Charlestown Primary School is a two form entry primary school situated between Charlestown village and Carlyon Bay.